College Day FAQ

 USA College Day offers students and parents the unique opportunity to meet with representatives from US universities in London and speak with educational service providers.
-Held for the last 40 years, USA College Day is the largest American university fair in the UK and attracts more than 160 university exhibitors.
+Held annually for more than 40 years, USA College Day is the largest American university fair in the UK and attracts more than 165 university exhibitors.

 College Day is held at the ILEC Conference Centre (47 Lillie Road, London, SW6 1UD) located in Central London.
 It is easily accessible via London's public transport network and is located less than a five-minute walk from West Brompton station.
 For travel within Central London, please see Transport for London’s journey planner.

 To get the most out of College Day, you should spend time before the day reviewing our Study in the US undergraduate pages.

 You may also wish to bring a notebook and pen.
 Note that security bag searches will be in effect and large bags and luggage will not be allowed in the venue.
 You can review our security policy here.